PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 2. Clone it
 3. Edit
 4. Now commit
-5. Then push and give us a pull request
+5. Push and give us a pull request

 ## Where can I contribute to BKS?